Arturo Alfonso Schomburg

 on what Puerto Ricans of African descent

-had done.
-He cited particularly the work of José Campeche, whose paintings had created a stir in art
+the work of José Campeche, whose paintings had created a stir in art

 circles when they were exhibited in Rome,